luspi/photoqt/README.md

 	 _-DRAW=OFF_

 	 \# You can combine them in any way you want.
-	 \# The following option equates to setting the two above options to OFF
+	 \# The following option equates to setting the three above options to OFF

 	 _-DQTONLY=ON_